Joan Collins Lost the Role of ‘Cleopatra’ to Elizabeth Taylor Because She Refused to Sleep With a Studio Executive

 In 1963, Elizabeth Taylor starred as the powerful Queen of Egypt in the lengthy yet spectacular love story, Cleopatra, directed by Joseph L. Mankiewicz.

 The film depicts Cleopatra experiencing both triumph and tragedy as she attempts to resist the imperial ambitions of Rome.
-It also details her manipulation of Julius Caesar (Rex Harrison) and her passionate love affair with Marc Antony (Robert Burton).
+It also details her manipulation of Julius Caesar (Rex Harrison) and her passionate love affair with Mark Antony (Richard Burton).

 Cleopatra was the highest-grossing film of 1963, earning $57.7 million at the box office in both the United States and Canada.
 It’s also one of the highest-grossing films of the decade at a worldwide level.